 There’s a lot to like about College Kickboxers.
 Tang Tak-Wing really shines through as Wu, so much so that he steals all the scenes he’s in.
 It’s a real shame Wing never really continued acting and stuck to behind the scenes roles after College Kickboxers.
 The fight scenes (which Wing choreographed) are also enjoyable to watch and thankfully avoided the zoomed-in, quick cut styling that crept into martial arts movies later in the decade.
 The movie also manages to stay on a positive note throughout, steering clear of the seediness often seen in low budget action movies.

 The movie is far from perfect however.
 The dialogue is fairly poor and the acting is wooden at times (the initial scene where James meets love-interest Kimberly is cringeworthy).
 Probably most annoying is the Craig Tanner gang leader caricature.
 He rocks sunglasses indoors, wears fingerless leather gloves and tries very, very hard to give off seething psychopath vibe all of which leave the viewer wondering if he’s meant to be taken seriously at all.

 Despite its flaws I really enjoyed College Kickboxers.
 It certainly isn’t an Oscar’s contender but as far as American martial arts movies go this one performs far better than many from the genre, which probably explains why I still have that $1 VHS in my cupboard.
 UAMC Review: 3.5 stars out of 5.

 Article by Chris Z – what do you think about College Kickboxers and other martial arts UAMC classics?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!